 - A three year-programme offered via four short residential schools per year with individually directed personal study

-Students will attend four three-day residential schools each year, with on-line tutorial support for learning at a distance between residentials.
+Students will attend four three-day residential schools each year (held in September, January, April and June), with on-line tutorial support for learning at a distance between residentials.

-- 100 credits of option modules slected by the student
+- A further 40 credits of other modules not previously taken, selected by the student

 - RTT202 Facilitating Moral Thinking and Debate